PRATIKK0709/VoiceToText/README.md

     @State private var recognitionTask: SFSpeechRecognitionTask?
 ```

-isRecording: A Boolean state that tracks whether the app is currently recording audio.
+isRecording: A Boolean state that tracks whether the app is currently recording audio.<br>
-recognizedText: A string state that holds the transcribed text.
+recognizedText: A string state that holds the transcribed text.<br>
-audioEngine: An optional AVAudioEngine instance that manages audio recording and playback.
+audioEngine: An optional AVAudioEngine instance that manages audio recording and playback.<br>
-request: An optional SFSpeechAudioBufferRecognitionRequest used for speech recognition.
+request: An optional SFSpeechAudioBufferRecognitionRequest used for speech recognition.<br>
-transcripts: An array of strings to store recorded transcripts.
+transcripts: An array of strings to store recorded transcripts.<br>
 recognitionTask: An optional SFSpeechRecognitionTask used to manage speech recognition.

 ```